 Happy Saturday ya’ll!
 It’s the weekend, which means project time… why not refinish your kitchen cabinets??
 I’m pretty pumped up about this blog post for two reasons- #1 because I can’t wait to tell you how very possible it is to refinish your kitchen cabinets and make them look fabulous! #2 Writing this post means mine are done.
 Which means no more work for me.
 Done.

 I actually sort of agonized over attempting this task for a looooong time.
 I stared at about 10 different white paint samples for close to a month ‘deciding on the perfect white undertone’.
 When in reality I was likely just terrified to screw it up, and then our beautiful, new countertops would be surrounded by some funky DIY cabinetry.
 That would have been awful!
 After much research and lip biting, I decided I was going to go for it and pray.
 I really wanted a fresh, cool white for the kitchen to compliment the quartz we were installing.
-The paint color we had professionally done when we purchased our home, was an off-white.
+The paint color we had painted when we purchased our home, was an off-white.
 It almost had a yellow hue.
 It had to go!
 So, in order to save the big bucks- I took on the task myself.
 Very happy I did, and here is how you can do it as well.
 Let me just add WITHOUT SANDING A THING.

 - Sander Deglosser (your new best friend)